 Camps Bay prides itself on being an upscale tourist destination.
 The eateries, shopping spots, and theater are open all-year round.
 These spots are bound to various opening times, so make sure to check their trading hours beforehand.

-Join us on our Cape Point & Peninsula Day Tour and visit the Breathtaking Shore Town of Camps bay!
-Other stops on this tour include the Cape of Good Hope Nature Reserve, Chapman’s Peak, a cruise to Duiker Island from Houtbay and many more scenic stops.
+Join us on our Cape Point & Peninsula Day Tour as we take the scenic route past the Breathtaking Shore Town of Camps bay!
+Stops on this tour include the Cape of Good Hope Nature Reserve, Chapman’s Peak, a cruise to Duiker Island from Houtbay and many more scenic destinations.